asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 This endpoint can be used to check how dates are parsed by the API.

 - date
-	- This is the only required keyword.
+	- This is the only accepted keyword for this endpoint.
 You can use natural language, such as "yesterday", dates with or without the time stamp, or days of the week.

 ## Mission List Endpoint
 https://api.daac.asf.alaska.edu/services/utils/mission_list